stefanofa/awesome/README.md

 ## Jinja

 *   [hauben/ansible-play-strapi](https://github.com/hauben/ansible-play-strapi) - Ansible play with several roles to deploy the headless CMS Strapi on Amazon AWS (EC2, VPC, RDS, S3)

-## SCSS

-*   [IanLunn/Hover](https://github.com/IanLunn/Hover) - A collection of CSS3 powered hover effects to be applied to links, buttons, logos, SVG, featured images and so on.
-Easily apply to your own elements, modify or just use for inspiration.
-Available in CSS, Sass, and LESS.